2 mortar rounds hit near voting site day before Somalia vote

 - Watch: Melissa McCarthy wins raves for Sean Spicer skit on 'SNL' WATCH

+A resident of Arbacow town, Ahmed Hassan, said heavy gunfire and explosions could be heard as African Union forces battled the extremists.
+African Union officials were not immediately available for comment.

-Wednesday’s presidential election is being held in a heavily guarded former air force base in Somalia’s capital.
+Wednesday’s presidential election is being held in a former air force base in Mogadishu.
+The city has been in lockdown, with near-empty streets.

+The security threat from the al-Qaida-linked al-Shabab has helped to delay the election several times since last year.
+The homegrown extremist group has lost some of its territory under pressure from the African Union force, which numbers more than 20,000, and from Somalia’s security forces.

+But al-Shabab continues to carry out deadly attacks in the capital and elsewhere.
+In late January, at least 11 people were killed and 50 injured after extremist fighters stormed a hotel in Mogadishu.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.